Like a bright thread, the dream of flying into space has been intertwined with Russia’s history from the distant past.

 Sturmanskie watch will forever go down in history as the first watch brand that has been in outer space!

 For over half a century, these watches have repeatedly surfaced in the thick of events that made the headlines.
 Sturmanskie entered world history as part of the most successful stress test for technology and man.
 The main confirmation of that was the first manned space flight in April 1961.

 Initially, Sturmanskie was designed for army and navy officers, and was not available to the public until 1983.
 Astronauts from France, Germany, Japan, India, Poland and other countries who participated in joint flights under the International Space Programme took their Sturmanskie watches with them on space missions.
 Ever since the brand was launched in 1949, Sturmanskie have shown only the best qualities, being accurate, reliable, and durable.

 Ever since the brand was launched in 1949, Sturmanskie have shown only the best qualities, being accurate, reliable, and durable.

 The most important moment in the brand’s history, without a doubt, was Yuri Gagarin going on his first ever space mission wearing a Sturmanskie watch.

 12 April 1961 marked the most significant event in the history of mankind: the launch of the first manned spacecraft, Vostok, from the Baikonur space centre.
 The world's first cosmonaut, Soviet pilot Yuri Gagarin spent 108 minutes in orbit, making a full circle around the Earth.
-That science and technology breakthrough of the Soviet school of rocketry and cosmonautics became a new milestone in world history, and Sturmanskie watch became the first watch in the world to have been in outer space..
+That science and technology breakthrough of the Soviet school of rocketry and cosmonautics became a new milestone in world history, and Sturmanskie Watch became the FIRST WATCHES in the world to have been in outer SPACE.